bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. What are the physical tags and logical tags in HTML?
+<h3>Q. What are the physical tags and logical tags in HTML?</h3>

 **1. Physical Tags:**

 Physical tags are used to indicate how a particular character is to be formatted.
 Any physical style tag may contain any item allowed in text, including conventional text, images, line breaks, etc.

 **Example:**